What's Happening at The Mag

 10:00 am – 12:00 noon: Food Pantry Open

-6:30 pm: Bible Study meets in the Parish Hall (joined by Zoom).
-We will be in Acts 21.
+6:30 pm: Bible study meets in the Parish Hall (joined by Zoom).
+We will begin studying the Book of Micah.

 10:00 am – 12:00 noon: Food Pantry Open